 # How to trust Signicat mail servers

 An SPF TXT record is used to verify the validity of a mail server.
-If a mail server is on the SPF trust list, emails sent from that server will have a higher (better) rating and will be less likely to end up in a spam folder.
+If a mail server is on the SPF trust list, email sent from that server will have a higher (better) rating and is less likely to end up in a spam folder.

 In order to trust Signicat to send email messages on behalf of

 testdomain.com, you can include the following TXT record in the domain's DNS:

 Contact us at firstname.lastname@example.org if you would like to use email signing with DomainKeys Identified Mail (DKIM).
 DKIM increases the trust of outgoing email even further, but needs to be implemented in your domain's DNS.